Prabhmit/Arvato_Financial_Services/README.md

 mailout_train.csv: cleaned test dataset mailout_test.csv: cleaned test dataset

-Under an agreement with AZ Direct GmbH's General Terms, none of data files have been included in the repository.
+Under an agreement with AZ Direct GmbH's General Terms, the data files have not been included in the repository.

 The project has four components:

 ## A. Get to know the data

 In this component a detailed inspection and cleaning of the general population data is undertaken.
-Based on this, a function was created to clean the other three data files at relevant stages of the project.
+Based on this, a function was created to clean the other data files at relevant stages of the project.

 ## B. Customer segmentation report

 In this component unsupervised learning techniques were used to describe the relationship between the demographics of the company's existing customers and the general population.
 The goal is to describe parts of the general population that are more likely to be part of the mail-order company's main customer base, and which parts of the general population are less so.

 ## C. Supervised learning model